lablup/backend.ai-docs-webui/docs/installation/installation.rst

 browsers such as Chrome.

 * Recommended browser: latest Chrome (at least version 80)
-* Requirement: any machine that runs Web Browser
+* Requirement: any machine that runs Web Browser (2 cores, 4 GiB memory)

 For Backend.AI daemons/services, following hardware spec should be met.
 For optimal performance, just double the amount of each resources.